Florida Dental Assistant Requirements

 Important Disclaimer:

-The Academy for Dental Assistants is not responsible for any applications returned by the Florida Board of Dentistry due to:
+The Academy for Dental Assistants is not responsible for application delays or rejections caused by:

 For questions or concerns about your application, contact the Florida Board of Dentistry directly at (850) 245-4474.